Skip to main content

 Third Screen: Define Actions

-• Execution Condition: Appears only for Counter monitors, and contains the execution condition that will trigger the actions.
+• running Condition: Appears only for Counter monitors, and contains the running condition that triggers the actions.
 The conditions include:

 • Above/Below Average: The Action Group is triggered when the value of the counter exceeds or falls below the average value (depending on the setting defined on the previous screen of the wizard).